NEW YORK TIMES REPORTS DISABILITY MAY NOT BE A BARRIER TO WORK

 SMALL COMPANIES ARE SEEKING DIVERSITY TOO

-For big and small companies to reach out to people outside the mainstream is a boon to many jobseekers.
+For big and small companies to reach out to people outside the mainstream is a boon to many job seekers.
 People with disabilities can often work if given some accommodations.
 Additionally, they are often very loyal employees.
-Hopefully, this trend will continue for individuals with disabilities and employers.
-If you are having trouble finding work or are seeking disability benefits, contact Cannon Disability Law today.